poliastro/poliastro.github.io/content/articles/2019-06-13-Lambert-maneuvers-and-trails-in-plots.md

 ss_target = Orbit.from_vectors(Sun, ss_mars.r, dv_b)
 ```

-Notice that we work with a raw Lambert's algorithm.
+Notice that we work with a *raw Lambert's algorithm*.
 Therefore, we
 needed to pass the gravitational parameter, initial position,
 final one and finally the time of flight.
 After that the transfer
 and target orbits are created.